Hydrostatics: Heron's fountain

 Heron's fountain is a device invented by Heron of Alexandria that consists of a jet of fluid being fed by a reservoir of fluid.
 The fountain is constructed in such a way that the height of the jet exceeds the height of the fluid in the reservoir, apparently in violation of principles of hydrostatic pressure.
 The device consisted of an opening and two containers arranged one above the other.
 The intermediate pot, which was sealed, was filled with fluid, and several cannula (a small tube for transferring fluid between vessels) connecting the various vessels.
 Trapped air inside the vessels induces a jet of water out of a nozzle, emptying all water from the intermediate reservoir.

 Pascal's contribution in hydrostatics

 Pascal made contributions to developments in both hydrostatics and hydrodynamics.
-Pascal's Law is a fundamental principle of fluid mechanics that states that any pressure applied to the surface of a fluid is transmitted uniformly throughout the fluid in all directions, in such a way that initial variations in pressure are not changed.
+Pascal's law is a fundamental principle of fluid mechanics that states that any pressure applied to the surface of a fluid is transmitted uniformly throughout the fluid in all directions, in such a way that initial variations in pressure are not changed.

-Pressure in fluids at rest

-Due to the fundamental nature of fluids, a fluid cannot remain at rest under the presence of a shear stress.
-However, fluids can exert pressure normal to any contacting surface.
-If a point in the fluid is thought of as an infinitesimally small cube, then it follows from the principles of equilibrium that the pressure on every side of this unit of fluid must be equal.
-If this were not the case, the fluid would move in the direction of the resulting force.
-Thus, the pressure on a fluid at rest is isotropic; i.e., it acts with equal magnitude in all directions.
-This characteristic allows fluids to transmit force through the length of pipes or tubes; i.e., a force applied to a fluid in a pipe is transmitted, via the fluid, to the other end of the pipe.
-This principle was first formulated, in a slightly extended form, by Blaise Pascal, and is now called Pascal's law.